RandyGonzalez95/CS480_Gonzalez/README.md

 ## PA7: Solar System
 This program's is a solar system use Assimp to load models and textures.
 To run this project ```cd PA7``` then follow the instructions in the README.md.

-## PA8:
+## PA8: Bullet
 This program is to become familiar with Bullet Physics, a 3D physics simulation engine.
-To run this project ```cd PA8``` then follow the instruction in the README.md.
+To run this project ```cd PA8``` then follow the instructions in the README.md.